Stan Wilson (folk musician)

 Stan Wilson (born May 2, 1922 – June 8, 2005), was an American singer and guitarist.
-He is best known for his early performances in the San Francisco folk scene and for his association with The Kingston Trio.
+He is best known for his early performances in the San Francisco folk scene, especially in the Hungry I nightclub, and for his association with The Kingston Trio.
 The Trio recorded two of his songs, "Jane, Jane, Jane" and "Rolling Stone".
 Critic Ralph J. Gleason wrote that Wilson "helped make the beginnings of the folk music invasion."

 Wilson recorded more than seven albums and was the first entertainer to play the hungry i club.
 He appeared there for six nights a week for more than three years.

 Wilson died in 2005 of heart disease.

 He was briefly married to Tamar Hodel, who played a role in the scandals surrounding the Black Dahlia murder, and with whom he had a daughter, Deborah Elizabeth (AKA Fauna Elizabeth).
 He is the uncle of actor Ted Lange.